-I’m a freelancer who has worked part-time, full-time, on contract, and in organizations I founded, as an editor, writer, researcher, nonprofit executive, organizer, and artist.
+I’m currently a freelancer who has worked part-time, full-time, on contract, and in organizations I founded, as an editor, writer, researcher, nonprofit executive, organizer, and artist.

 You can reach me at <firstname.lastname@example.org>.

 I’m intentionally a generalist, matchmaker, and creator of both short-lived and long-lasting enterprises, projects, conversations, and events.
 Some I’ve left or closed down on purpose.
 I work with words and ideas, and almost always in concert with others.
 I’m glad to be over 70, and I’m exploring my “eighth layer” with enthusiasm and purpose, wonderful friends, family, and two grandkids.

 More about my work